kubernetes-sigs/kube-scheduler-simulator/README.md

 ![configure scheduler](./docs/images/schedulerconfiguration.png)

+If you want to use your custom plugins as out-of-tree plugins in the simulator, please follow [this doc](./docs/how-to-use-custom-plugins/README.md).

 ## Background

 In real Kubernetes, we cannot know the results of scheduling in detail without reading the logs, which usually requires privileged access to the control plane.